top of page

 1. Bounding

 Bounding is the ultimate plyometric drill for running and if you are not committed to a full plyometric training program then this is a simple exercise you can add in at the end of your next run.
-For this exercise starting off with 8 strides total (4 each side).
+For this exercise start with 8 strides total (4 each side).

 2. Depth jumps

-This are the king of the stretch-shortening cycle which is ideal for developing power and developing those fast twitch muscle fibres.
+This is the king of the stretch-shortening cycle which is ideal for developing power and developing those fast twitch muscle fibres.

 3. Split scissor jumps